About the Journal

 Initial manuscript evaluation

 All new submissions are screened for completeness and adherence to the Guide for Authors.
 Those that pass are then assigned to a Senior (Section) Editor for consideration for sending for peer review.
-Authors of manuscripts rejected at the initial evaluation stage because they are outside the journal's scope will usually be informed within 1 week of receipt.
+Authors of manuscripts rejected at the initial evaluation stage because they are outside the journal's scope will usually be informed within one week of receipt.

 Senior (Section) Editor evaluation